-An entry-level 2-wheel-drive regular-cab 2017 Chevy Silverado work truck carries a Manufacturer’s Suggested Retail Price (MSRP) of about $28,000, including the $1,195 destination charge.
-A 4WD crew-cab, standard-box High Country Silverado will run close to $57,000 before you start adding options.
-Of course you can get a very nicely equipped Silverado just the way you want it for considerably less…or more, depending on how crazy you go with options.
-Regardless, the 2017 Silverado prices are right in the hunt compared to the Ford F-150, Ram 1500 and the Silverado's GMC sibling, the Sierra; the V8-only Toyota Tundra starts a few thousand higher.
+Regular-cab prices aren't yet available, but the Manufacturer's Suggested Retail Price (MSRP) on a Double Cab Work Truck starts at $33,405, including the $1,295 destination fee.
+On the other end of that scale, a 4WD Crew Cab, standard-box High Country Silverado is just under the $57,000 mark, and that's before you start adding options.
+Of course, you can get pretty much anything you want for considerably less, or more.
+Regardless, prices are in the same general range as the F-150, Ram 1500 and the Silverado's GMC sibling, the Sierra; the V8-only Toyota Tundra starts a few thousand higher.
 Be sure to check the KBB.com Fair Purchase Price to see what others in your area are paying for their new Silverado truck.
-The 2017 Silverado is expected to retain its value well in the years ahead, but still fall short of the Toyota Tundra.
+The 2018 Silverado is expected to retain its value well in the years ahead, but still fall short of the Toyota Tundra.

 12,500-POUND TRAILERING RATING

 If you order a Silverado Crew Cab with the NHT max towing package, you'll get best-in-class towing capability of 12,500 pounds.
 That bests the Tundra, F-150, Ram...everyone.

 Chevrolet will bill the Silverado's Wi-Fi capability as a feature for workers on the job site, and it's certainly useful there.
 But we know what it's really for: taking the Silverado on a road trip, and keeping the kids occupied with their tablets as you travel.